The Real Housewives of Atlanta: Seasons 1–4

 Kandi Burruss joined the show in the second season, which premiered on July 30, 2009.
 Snow did not return.
-The producer informed DeShawn that during the reunion, they had expected a stronger reaction upon learning what some of the other cast members had said.
-However, DeShawn stated that they preferred not to engage in dramatic behavior for television.
+The producer informed Snow that during the reunion, they had expected a stronger reaction from her upon learning what some of the other cast members had said.
+However, Snow stated that she preferred not to engage in dramatic behavior for television.
 Premiering on October 4, 2010, the third season saw Wu depart as a Housewife, appearing as a guest, as well as the addition of Cynthia Bailey and Phaedra Parks.

-The fourth season which premiered on November 6, 2011, saw no changes to the main cast, besides introducing Marlo Hampton as the first official "friend of the housewives".
+The fourth season which premiered on November 6, 2011, saw no changes to the main cast, besides introducing Marlo Hampton as the first official "Friend of the Housewives".